kiba/Writings/for_science/chp27_epilogue.md

 Even the photo didn't look that serious.
 It looked like someone decided to play dress up.
 Though there was an apparent robot walking around that couldn't possibly be someone in a suit.

-Yes, this must be a prank.
+Yes, this must be a hoax.
 The secret service was overreacting.

-To her dismay and surprise, it would not be.
+To her dismay and surprise, it wasn't a hoax at all.